fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ✔️ Each case carries one item of significant data

-✔️ The labels are esssentially meaningless given the types
+✔️ The labels are essentially meaningless given the types

 ✔️ An existing nominal type is available for the data carried by each case and fully describes each case